 This programme is a part of the Government testing strategy to provide regular testing for NHS staff.
 Having this test is one of the ways you can help to protect yourself, colleagues and patients.

-We are introducing a test which is widely known as the Lateral Flow Test.
+The test is widely known as the Lateral Flow Test.
 This is an Innova SARS-CoV-2 Antigen Rapid Qualitative Test which uses a swab which has been in contact with the nostril of the person being tested.

 Staff should test themselves twice weekly every 3 to 4 days to fit with shift patterns and leave requirements: for example, Wednesday and Sunday, or Monday and Thursday.

-The testing kits will arrive in boxes containing the supplies for 25 tests.
-This is expected to last for a 12-week period.
+The testing kits will arrive in boxes containing 7 test kits.
+This is expected to last for just over 3 week.

 We are taking a phased approach to the programme rollout and, in the first instance, will be inviting all staff identified as being patient facing as part of the flu programme.
 Once the programme is underway, testing for other services not identified in the initial phase will be considered and, where necessary, plans will be put in place to support this.